odoo/odoo/doc/howtos/backend.rst

             }
         }

-For computed fields, valued ``onchange`` behavior is built-in as can be seen by playing with the *Session* form: change the number of seats and the ``taken_seats`` progressbar is automatically updated.
+For computed fields, valued ``onchange`` behavior is built-in as can be seen by playing with the *Session* form: change the number of seats or participants, and the ``taken_seats`` progressbar is automatically updated.

-.. admonition:: Exercise 2 — warning
+.. admonition:: Exercise 2 — Warning
     :class: exercise

-    Add an explicit onchange to warn about invalid values
+    Add an explicit onchange to warn about invalid values, like a negative number of seats, or more participants than seats.

     .. only:: solutions